vanHeemstraSystems/semaintic-versioning/300/300/README.md

 $ ?
 What is your npm registry? (http://registry.npmjs.org/)
 ```

-Hit ENTER to choose the default (http://registry.npmjs.org/).
+Enter https://registry.npmjs.org and hit ENTER to choose the **secure** version of http://registry.npmjs.org/.

 ```
 $ ?
 Which authentication method is this npm registry using?
 (Use arrow keys)